- Several users reported that the Access denied message appears while using an administrator account in Windows 10.

-- Type your user name, and click Check Names button.
-If everything is in order, click OK.
+- Type your user name, click Check Names, and if everything is in order, click OK.

-- Check Replace owner on subcountainrers and objects and Repalce all child obeject permission entries.
-Click Apply and OK.
+- Check the Replace owner on subcontainers and objects and Replace all child object permission entries with inheritable permission entries from this object, and then click OK.

-- In the Properties window, make sure that Everyone group is available in Group or user names list.
+- Now, make sure that Everyone is available in Group or user names list.
 If not, click the Edit button.